 - Battery charging time short but not the shortest

-- 6.5 inch wheel size not the best for rough road riding
+- 6.5-inch wheels size not the best for rough road riding

 Tomoloo may not be the most famous hoverboard brand to ever appear on the hoverboarding scene, but its product is a decent device sold at a reasonable price point.
 Adults across the weight divide will love this option.